ChatFeed#

 : Clears the chat log and returns the messages that were cleared.respond

-: Executes the callback with the latest message in the chat log.undo
+: Executes the callback with the latest message in the chat log.stop

 : Removes the lastcount